-Just how big of a challenge is this really?
-A Zendesk survey found that customer support tickets can skyrocket by as much as 42 percent during the holidays.
+A Zendesk report in 2021 found that online retailers were handling 50% more customer tickets during the holiday season than the year before.
 This leads to increased support costs.
-Worse, customer frustration drives product returns, which are estimated at 28 percent during the holiday season, causing billions in losses for retailers.
+Worse, customer frustration drives product returns, which are estimated at 30 percent during the holiday season, causing billions in losses for retailers.

 For all these reasons and more, the two weeks after the holidays tend to keep manufacturers, retailers, and everyone in between short of breath.
 Cheers to a little post-holiday anxiety!

 Multiple consumer brands and retailers have begun experimenting with Augmented Reality (AR) as it pertains to customer support and service.
 The technology has come a long way, and it’s not hard to see why it might be a viable option for strained retailers struggling with a rush of returns.

 What is Augmented Reality?

 AR is the ability to overlay and share physical objects, spaces and images on mobile devices.
 It enables customers to interact three-dimensionally with physical objects or their own surroundings, creating a connected and immersive visual experience.

 It’s easy to see why AR is so helpful for consumers.
 Instead of spending the day flipping through pages of a complicated user manual, consumers simply unwrap their presents using an AR instruction guide.
 The following hypothetical scenario illustrates the value of an AR instruction manual.